 Nothing quite compares to Peru’s exceedingly diverse landscapes, buzzing city life, and ancient world wonders!

-I can tell you now, there is much more to this South American country than only visiting the ancient ruins of Machu Picchu…
+I can tell you now that there is much more to this South American country than only visiting the ancient ruins of Machu Picchu.

-There is a mecca of other-worldly adventures to be had when backpacking Peru, so I urge you to find the time to dig deeper than the average traveler and visit as many incredible Peru attractions as you possibly can.
+There is a mecca of other-worldly adventures to be had in Peru, so I urge you to find the time to dig deeper than the average traveler and visit as many incredible Peru attractions as you possibly can.

 Without further ado, I present to you The Ultimate Guide to Backpacking Peru!

 There are a few things to consider when putting together your Peru itinerary and that all depends on what you want to do and how much time you have.

 Whether you have 2 weeks in Peru or 2 months, there is an endless list of amazing places to visit in Peru.

 I personally spent a total of 3 weeks in Peru, with a few extra days in Bolivia, and found this was a fairly decent amount of time to cover most of the hot spots while backpacking in Peru.

 Below is an overview of all the places I visited in Peru, starting in Cusco and ending in Lima:

 - Ausangate Trek – 7 days